For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 It’s about becoming someone more connected to what’s already true inside you.

-Becoming the Best Version of Yourself
+Therapy Can Help Men Become the Best Version of Themselves

 People often think therapy is just for crisis.
 But in reality?